 Who are You – Really?
 Many people struggle with the concept of personal identity.
 When we were children, most of us grew up confident in who we were – until we reached our teen years.
 At that point in life, we are bombarded with big issues of identity – body image; perfect hair, skin, and teeth; as well as the bigger picture things – career, further education, relationships, marriage, etc.

-As we move through our lives, many things continue to shape our identity.
+As we move through our life, many things continue to shape our identity.
 For me, when I was young, I was a very self-confident child; outgoing, outspoken, friendly to a fault.
 When I entered my teens, I experienced a brief but profound time of anorexia that has continued to shape my personal viewpoint of my body image ever since.
 In my teens, I was challenged to choose college or marriage – I chose to marry.
 In my twenties, I gave birth to my son, enjoyed numerous volunteer leadership positions and experienced the pain of my marriage ending.
-In my thirties, I attended college, worked at a number of jobs, and married again – to a wonderful man I still enjoy sharing my life with today.
-In my forties, I worked solely in the financial industry and held several community leadership positions.
-As I begin my 5th decade, I find myself once again struggling with my personal identity – in similar but different ways that I did as a teen.
+In my thirties, I attended college, worked at a number of jobs, and married again – to a wonderful man that I still enjoy sharing my life with today.
+In my forties, I worked solely in the financial industry, and held several community leadership positions.
+As I begin my 5th decade, I found myself once again struggling with my personal identity – in similar but different ways that I did as a teen.

 The conclusion that I have come to is that in order to know who I really am – I need to understand why I’m here, what I was created for, and my purpose in life.
 The answer to that – I have found – is through God’s word.
 “For in Him we live, move and have our being…” Acts 17:28.

 I help Baby Boomers by sharing my personal stories of encouragement, sharing important information relating to health, increasing financial stability, and living a full and vibrant life while weaving Biblical Principles through these stories.